zebrajr/tornfarm/README.md

 # tornfarm
+To Deploy:
+- Clone or make the files deploy.sh.sample and docker-compose.yml
+- Rename deploy.sh.sample to deploy.sh and edit to your own information
+- Set the deploy.sh to executable (sudo chmod +x deploy.sh) and run it (./deploy.sh)
+- Start the container with docker-compose (docker-compose up OR docker-compose up -d)
+- Stop the container and edit the newly created settings.conf
+- Start the container again

+To Build:
+- Move to Current (cd Current)
+- docker build --tag <your-tag:your-version> .

+IMPORTANT!!!
+Only Relevant to the "Legacy" Edition
+This Version is Deprecated and will no longer be updated or maintained.

 A python script that scraps the TORN Text-Based MMORPG Player Database and indexes it, and a front and backoffice in PHP / MySQL to use that information